Experts in Adaptive Vehicles & Equipment

 If you can’t always get out of your scooter or wheelchair van for travel, Occupied handicap van lifts that only work for unoccupied devices aren’t going to cut it.
 You need something that can safely elevate and lower you while seated.
 There are several types of occupied lifts that do just that.

 Under-vehicle lifts attach outside the van, so they don’t take up any interior room.
-Single-post split platform lifts are relatively small and well suited to smaller mobility devices.
+Single-post split platform lifts are relatively small and well-suited to smaller mobility devices.
 They permit easy access to the passenger door when stowed.
 Dual-post split platform lifts are similar but larger.
-Standard dual-post lifts have sturdier platforms and two hydraulic arms that are well suited to the largest and heaviest wheelchairs.
+Standard dual-post lifts have sturdier platforms and two hydraulic arms well-suited to the largest and heaviest wheelchairs.
 This equipment is strong and dependable.
 It does block access to the door where it’s installed when stowed, and it sometimes prevents seats in front of it from reclining or sliding back.
 However, in many instances, there is no safe substitute.